-Over the past week we have received hundreds of calls about the Onsite Participant category of claims under the Radiation Exposure Compensation Act (“RECA”).
-Most had questions about exposure by American servicemen during the end of World War II, particularly those serving in Japan after the atomic bombing of Hiroshima and Nagasaki.
+Over the past two years we have processed thousands of claims from individuals filing under the Onsite Participant provisions of the Radiation Exposure Compensation Act (“RECA”).
+Many of those claims were filed by individuals serving in Japan after the atomic bombing of Hiroshima and Nagasaki.

 For a full description of the covered categories for compensation under the Act, please see those sections below.
 Claim forms are also available at the links below.